 These procedures involve either sewing a ring around the valve to improve its size or shape, or removing tissue to allow the valve to function better.
 The surgeon may perform one or a combination of repair procedures depending upon the reason for surgery.
-The repair is performed with a small lateral incision. may be performed through a large cut (incision) or in the chest.
+The repair is performed with a small lateral incision.
 The benefits of a small incision include a smaller scar, and may include a reduced risk of infection, less pain and trauma, decreased length of hospital stay and decreased recovery time.

 Indications for the procedure